US adds Vietnam, Cambodia, Macau to trafficking blacklist

-WASHINGTON (AFP) - The United States on Tuesday (July 19) added Vietnam, Cambodia, Brunei and Macau to a human trafficking blacklist that already counts Malaysia, alleging weak efforts to stop forced sex work or assist migrant labourers.
+WASHINGTON • The United States has added Vietnam, Cambodia, Brunei and Macau to a human trafficking blacklist that already counts Malaysia, alleging weak efforts to stop forced sex work or assist migrant labourers.

-In an annual report, the United States also added authoritarian-ruled Belarus to the blacklist and, in a rare criticism of a Western ally, put Bulgaria on a watchlist over concerns it is not taking trafficking seriously.
+In an annual report, the US also added authoritarian-ruled Belarus to the blacklist and, in a rare criticism of a Western ally, put Bulgaria on a watch-list over concerns it is not taking trafficking seriously.

-"If you look at the report, you're going to see a mixed picture of progress," Secretary of State Antony Blinken said as he presented it.
+"If you look at the report, you're going to see a mixed picture of progress," Secretary of State Antony Blinken said as he presented it on Tuesday.

 "As we tackle issues like climate and corruption throughout our diplomacy, we also have to address how they intersect with trafficking in persons," he said.